 Instructions

-- Preheat oven to 350°F. Place parchment paper in 8×8 baking dish and set aside.
+- Preheat the oven to 350ยฐF.
+Line an 8×8 baking dish with parchment paper, spray it with cooking spray or oil, and set aside.

-- Place all ingredients except chocolate chips in blender and blend until smooth.
+- Place all ingredients except chocolate chips in a blender and blend until smooth.

 - Let cool for 30 minutes before slicing and serving.